2024 Summer Scholarship

-- Calleva’s MHF Scholarships are awarded on a needs basis to children who cannot afford to pay full tuition for Calleva summer camp.
+Scholarships are awarded on a needs basis to campers who cannot afford to pay full tuition for Calleva summer camp.
 Several specialty scholarships have been created to honor specific individuals who are inspiring to our extended community:

-In 2020, the Walk Like Will Scholarship was established & funded by the Hovis Family (Kristy, Gerald & Sophia) in honor of their son & brother Will, who was a true Calleva-style adventurer.
+The Walk Like Will Scholarship was established in 2020 & is funded by the Hovis Family (Kristy, Gerald & Sophia) in honor of their son & brother Will, who was a true Calleva-style adventurer.
 In his 12 short years, Will played almost every known sport, hiked the Grand Canyon rim-to-rim, played the trumpet, whitewater rafted, snowboarded, snorkeled, surfed, fished, crabbed, and did a thousand other wonderful things a kid can do.
 In January 2019 Will was diagnosed with glioblastoma, a rare, aggressive, and mostly terminal form of brain cancer.
 After a courageous battle, he succumbed to cancer in April 2020.
 Will LOVED being outdoors and enjoyed kayaking, rock climbing, rafting & hiking.
-As an enthusiastic and memorable participant in Calleva’s summer programs, we’re honored to join with the Hovis Family to present a camp scholarship in his name.
-We believe it’s a fitting way to make Will’s memory a blessing by enabling other kids to experience the joy of nature like he did.
+We’re honored to join with the Hovis Family to present a camp scholarship in his name.
+It’s a fitting way to make Will’s memory a blessing by enabling other kids to experience the joy of nature like he did.
 To learn more about Will, visit walklikewill.org

 The Walk Like Will scholarship is offered for a Calleva camper between the ages of 8-12 who meets the following criteria: